saahil06/PowerBI-SQL-HR_PROJECT/README.md

 ## Limitations

-- Some records had negative ages and these were excluded during querying(967 records).
-Ages used were 18 years and above.
+- Some records had negative ages and these were included during querying(967 records).
-- Some termdates were far into the future and were not included in the analysis(1599 records).
-The only term dates used were those less than or equal to the current date.
+- the negative ages where converted to positive ages and then used
+- UPDATE `human resources`
+SET age= CASE WHEN age<0 THEN abs(age)
+ELSE age
+END;